doughodson/OpenEaagles3rdParty/ReadMe.txt

 ==================================================================
 This package has been provided as a convenience for compiling in Windows.
-It contains the executables, include files and static libraries.
+It contains the executables, 'include' files and static libraries.
 ==================================================================